dmontaner-teaching/ngs_software_installation/igv.md

     alias igv="igv.sh"

 Alternatively you can create a symbolic link to the igv.sh file.
-Go to the uncompressed folder and type the shell comand:
+Go to the uncompressed folder and type the shell command:

     ln -s igv.sh igv